ideo-mind/moneypot/CREDITCOIN_EVM_INTEGRATION.md

 ## Overview

-The application now supports both Aptos and EVM (Creditcoin) networks, allowing users to connect with either wallet type and interact with the respective smart contracts.
+The application now exclusively supports EVM (Creditcoin) networks, allowing users to connect with EVM wallets and interact with the smart contracts.

 ## Network Configuration